Jidda Island: History

 In 1930 Jidda became the location of one of Bahrain's prisons.
 Majeed Marhoon, Abdulhadi Khalaf and several other political activists spent time in the prison in the 1960s and 1970s.

 It later became the private property of Khalifa bin Salman Al Khalifa, Prime Minister of Bahrain from 1970 until his death in 2020, and is currently closed to the public.

 Geography

 The main island is made of limestone cliffs.
 It is believed that blocks of rock cut from the island were used in the Barbar temple on Bahrain Island.

-The small Mini Bahrain is an artificial island on the south shore made to look exactly like the big Bahrain island.
+The small Mini Bahrain is an artificial island on the south shore made to look exactly like the big Bahrain Island.

 Demography

-The island has a palace, gardens, a helipad, a mosque and several other facilities made for the late prime minister and his family, although the island is uninhabited and Sheikh Khalifa himself lived in Riffa, Bahrain Island until his death in November 2020.
+The island has a palace, gardens, a helipad, a mosque and other facilities established for the late prime minister and his family, although the island is uninhabited and Sheikh Khalifa himself lived in Riffa, Bahrain Island until his death in November 2020.